ProdigyErrorCodes/ProdigyErrorCodes/! LIST.md

 ## Error code 404
 - This used to happen when someone tried to open the HTML Elements or Javascript console (doesn't happen anymore)

+## Error code 500
+- Happens when you use the [Prodigy Dashboard](https://prodigy-dashboard.hostedposted.com) and sign into an account with pending email confirmation.

 ###### _Last Updated January 21, 2021 by [donaldli2020](https://github.com/donaldli2020)_